 - Storm shutters, protective finishes and sea spray-resistant hardware reduce storm wear and tear.

 - Mould and mildew in wetlands eat away at structures.

-When Was it Surveyed?
+When Was Your Waterfront Property Surveyed?

-Land surveys for remote or rural waterfront properties can be few and far between.
+Land surveys for remote or rural waterfront property can be few and far between.
 State on the SPIS when the last survey was done and whether your land encroaches on other property around it, has rights of way or is subject to a zoning application.
 Lots beside Crown land can be limited in what a new buyer can do.
 Tell your realtor if your land is on a wildlife pathway so buyers know to expect wild animals to wander onto the property — and there’s nothing they can do about it.

 Get Copies of Restrictive Covenants or Zonings